wavespectra/wavespectra/README.rst

 SpecDataset_ methods require xarray's Dataset_ to have the following attributes:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-- spectra DataArray named as `efth` complying to the specifications above
+- spectra DataArray named as `efth`, complying with the above specifications

 Examples:
 ---------